 Direct support is available to young carers aged 8-25, city-wide.

 We aim to provide young carers with respite from their responsibilities at home; to build their resilience and confidence to help them manage their caring more effectively; to reduce the amount of caring or the impacts that caring is having on their life; and to improve their health and wellbeing - both physical and emotional.
 We do this by providing a range of support over the course of one year, offering reunion events and other ways to stay involved after this time.

-Please note: Due to high demand, we currently have a waiting list of up to three months.
+Please note: Due to high demand, we currently have a waiting list of up to five months.

 We currently provide the following groups:

 Weekly group for 12-16 year-olds from across Sheffield (up to 12 young people, meets in the city centre, travel costs reimbursed, Tuesdays 5-7pm).

 Weekly group for 8-12 year-olds living in south Sheffield (up to 8 young people per group, transport to and from home provided Wednesdays 5-7pm).

 Weekly group for 8-12 year-olds living in north Sheffield (up to 8 young people per group, transport to and from home provided, Thursdays 5-7pm).

 Six topic-based workshops per year with a social activity afterwards (days/times vary) for 16-25 year olds from across Sheffield, plus a weekly phone drop-in.
 Delivered in partnership with Sheffield Carers Centre and Door43.
 Travel costs reimbursed.